Chile Gambling Regulations

 1Opening stage

-The licensing process begins with granting of an opening resolution by the Superintendence.
-On the website of the regulator, operators can fill out a form that will enable them to download Technical Bases and Application System documents.
+The licensing process begins with the granting of an opening resolution by the Superintendence.
+On the regulator’s website, operators can fill out a form that allows them to download the Technical Bases and Application System documents.

 2Requests for Clarifications

-After the operator acquires the Technical Bases and Application System document, there is a period during which applicants can request clarification on the licensing process.
-Applicants have up to 10 days to send any queries and the regulator has to respond within the period of 15 business days.
+After the operator acquires the Technical Bases and Application System documents, there is a period in which applicants can request clarifications about the licensing process.
+Applicants have up to 10 days to submit their queries, and the regulator must respond within 15 business days.

 3Submitting Technical and Economic Offers

-Applicants interested in acquiring a casino license will have to prepare and present their Technical and Economic Offers at the official hearing, the date of which will be announced on the official website of the Superintendence.
+Applicants seeking a casino license must prepare and present their Technical and Economic Offers at the official hearing.
+The hearing date will be announced on the Superintendence’s official website.

 4Project Evaluation

-After the Hearing process, the projects of applicants will be revised within a period of 120 days.
-The regulatory body evaluates whether applicants meet the requirements for operating a land-based casino and if they are compliant with the rules set up by the law.
+After the hearing, applicants’ projects will be reviewed within 120 days.
+The regulatory body evaluates whether applicants meet the requirements for operating a land-based casino and are compliant with the rules established by law.

 5Ratification, Revision, or Putting an End to the Evaluation

-The evaluation of the Technical Offers presented by applicants is proposed to the Resolution Council.
-The said body either ratifies, reviews, or puts an end to the evaluation process.
-Once the Resolution Council has made its decision, the Superintendence will act on it and will announce the applicants who have obtained a score high enough to qualify for the Economic Offer Hearing.
+The evaluation of the Technical Offers submitted by applicants is presented to the Resolution Council.
+The Council then ratifies, revises, or terminates the evaluation process.
+Once the Council reaches a decision, the Superintendence will act on it and announce the applicants who scored high enough to qualify for the Economic Offer Hearing.

 6Economic Offer Hearing

-Applicants with a score of at least 60%, will have five days after the publication of the scores to prepare for the Economic Offer Hearing.
-The Economic Offers represent the sum the companies applying for a license are offering and will be paid annually to the municipality where they will operate.
+Applicants scoring at least 60% have five days after the scores are published to prepare for the Economic Offer Hearing.
+The Economic Offers represent the amount the companies are willing to pay annually to the municipality where they will operate.

 7Final Decision of the Resolution Council

-Following the Economic Offer Hearing, the Superintendency will publish the final decision of the Resolution Council about the applicants who have participated in the previous stage of the licensing process.
-The final results are published within five business days after the Economic Offer Hearing process.
+After the Economic Offer Hearing, the Superintendency will publish the Resolution Council’s final decision regarding the applicants.
+The results will be released within five business days of the hearing.

 Gambling Taxes in Chile

-Taxes Players who generate winnings from gambling in Chile are not required to pay any taxes but there is an entry into casinos tax of 0.07 Monthly Tax Units (UTMs).
-However, casinos and other land-based gambling facilities that operate in the country need to pay gambling taxes.
+Taxes Players who generate winnings from gambling in Chile are not required to pay any taxes, but there is a casino entry tax of 0.07 Monthly Tax Units (UTMs).
+However, casinos and other land-based gambling facilities that operate in the country must pay gambling taxes.

-Brick-and-mortar casinos are required to pay a tax of 20% on the gross income of the gaming facility.
-They are also required to pay net of VAT and make Provisional Monthly Payments (PPMs).
+Brick-and-mortar casinos are required to pay a tax of 20% on their gross income.
+They must also pay net of VAT and make Provisional Monthly Payments (PPMs).

 Closing Thoughts

 Conclusion Chile is known for having one of the best gambling regulation systems in the world.
-With the legislative framework in the country being amended several times throughout the years, currently, land-based casino operations are legal, provided operators obtain a license from the local regulatory body.
+Because the country’s legislative framework has been amended several times over the years, land-based casino operations are now legal, provided operators obtain a license from the local regulatory body.
 Lotteries, sports betting, and horse race betting have also been legalized in Chile.

-Unfortunately, Chile has only legalized land-based gambling while online gambling remains unregulated in the Latin American country.
-Despite that, the lack of any legal restrictions and penalties for those participating in online gambling allows many Chileans to resort to playing on offshore online casinos.
+Unfortunately, Chile has legalized only land-based gambling, while online gambling remains unregulated in the Latin American country.
+Nevertheless, the lack of legal restrictions and penalties for those who participate in online gambling encourages many Chileans to play at offshore online casinos.

-As the Chilean government realizes the potential benefits of legalizing online gambling, lawmakers are working towards the implementation of a new bill that would introduce legal online casinos and sportsbooks in Chile.
-That said, as of now, online gambling still remains an unregulated industry in the Latin American country.
+As the Chilean government realizes the potential benefits of legalizing online gambling, lawmakers are working toward implementing a new bill that would introduce legal online casinos and sportsbooks in Chile.
+Even so, as of now, online gambling remains an unregulated industry in the Latin American country.